August 2019, Fine Art at the Village celebrates its 16th anniversary.

-Creative Arts Council, which consists of a small group of Tri County, professional artists, wished to change their fate.
+Creative Arts Council, which used to consist of a small group of Tri County, professional artists, that wished to change their fate.
 Fine Art at the Village actually began around 1980, as the brainchild of this talented group.
 Prior to 1980, CAC hosted art shows and exhibits for its members only.
 This forward thinking group, decided that they would expand their horizons and produce a juried fine art show, for its members and outside artists.

 Fate changers, Donna Beaubien, Jo Fanning and Barbara Kelly, contacted Meadow Brook Hall, which is part of Oakland University, to see if they would allow us to have an art show on their grounds.
 MBH, which is considered one of America’s castles, liked the idea, and Art at Meadow Brook was born.
 Donna, Jo and Barbara produced the show for the first 2 years.
 After that there were a series of CAC members who produced the shows.

 Fate and the event planners placed the show in the front circle of MBH.
 The show flourished so much, that it had to expand to include the East and West gardens.
 With success came the destruction of the ground and MBH said that they could no longer host the show in front of the mansion, as the cost of grounds repair became to large for them to absorb.
 The show was then moved to the corner of Walton and Adams, to a parking lot.
 Disappointment set in.
 What once was a beautiful show in a beautiful setting became a disappointing show in a rut-filed parking lot.
 About the mid 90’s the show died a slow death.